EXPLAINER: Britney Spears’ conservatorship, and its endgame

 She attacked one cameraman’s car with an umbrella.
 She shaved her own head at a salon.
 She lost custody of her children.
 When she refused to turn over her boys after a visit, she was hospitalized and put on a psychiatric hold.
 The conservatorship was put in place within days.

-WHY DID IT GO ON SO LONG?
+WHY HAS IT GONE ON SO LONG?

 They can last decades because the circumstances that lead to them, like traumatic brain injury, Alzheimer’s, or dementia, are not things people just bounce back from.
+The mandatory secrecy of medical records has kept murky the exact reasons why Britney Spears has remained in hers, but it’s clear that it involves psychiatric issues.

 Spears’ father and his attorneys justified the continued conservatorship by arguing that she was especially susceptible to people who seek to take advantage of her money and fame.